 The buyer who purchases a cap limits its price exposure and locks in its profitability.
 The seller of the cap has put an upper limit on the price it will receive for its product, but in exchange will receive a premium for its sales over the term of the contract.
 The premium can be paid over time, or in an up-front sum, like with options.
 The premium for a cap is structured as an additional amount to a designated index.

 Need an example of a cap (call option).
+(John or Phillip or other resource)

 FLOORS - Page 5.2 (popup from Sub-Topic 5)